HoningJade/KeyWorld/README.md

 ### Engine Architecture
 The following figure shows our engine architecture.
 ![Engine](/assets/engine.png)
 Our engine architecture has three main blocks: resident front-end, hotel front-end, and back-end (including the database).
+The data flow is presented in the above graph.

 **Virtual key:**
-In the beginning, the hotel needs to upload the room-key information from the hotel front-end through the key managament block to the card module in the back-end, and then the card module will save the corresponding room-key information in the database of room info table.
+- In the beginning, the hotel needs to upload the room-key information from the hotel front-end through the key management block to the card module in the back-end, and then the card module will save the corresponding room-key information to the “room” table in our database.
+Also, before a guest’s virtual check-in, the hotel needs to upload guest information including check-in code and stay period in the hotel web page, which will be stored to the “resident” table.

-Then, a guest can request the virtual key with a code and his/her last name.
-The information is then sent to the backend, and next the card module will fetch the key from the database and send it back to the guest's application.
+Then, a guest can request the virtual key with a check-in code and his/her last name.
+The information is then sent to the backend.
+If matched, the card module will fetch the key from the database and send it back to the guest's application.
 If the guest wants to open the door, he/she can activate the NFC card emulator on the front-end and approach the phone to the NFC reader on the door.
 After a successful match, the door should be open.

 **NFC tag reader**
-When a guest wants to connect to the hotel wifi with the NFC tag, the NFC card reader will be activated.
-Once the phone catched the NFC signal with the wifi configuration information the wifi conection block will automatically parse the information and connect the phone to the hotel wifi.
+- When a guest wants to connect to the hotel wifi with the NFC tag, the NFC card reader will be activated.
+Once the phone catched the NFC signal with the wifi configuration information the wifi connection block will automatically parse the information and connect the phone to the hotel wifi.

-When a guest wants to read the room instruction with the NFC tag, the NFC card reader will be activated.
-Once the phone catched the NFC signal with the instruction information, the app will send a request to the service module in the back-end, which will then fetch the detailed inistruction and send it back to the guest's application.
+- When a guest wants to read the room instruction with the NFC tag, the NFC card reader will be activated.
+Once the phone catched the NFC signal with the instruction information, the app reads the instructions stored in the NFC tags and displays the instructions to the guest.

 **Room service**
-Guests can request room service through the room service request block on the resident front-end, and the request will be sent to the customer service block on the hotel front-end via the service module on the back-end.
+- Guests can select room service through the room service request block on the resident front-end, and the request will be sent to the guest service block on the hotel front-end via the service module on the back-end, which stores the new requested service into the “service” table and renders on the corresponding hotel web page.
 Once the hotel receives the request, it can perform the appropriate service.
-After the service, guests can write review for the service and send feedback to the hotel.
-Besides, guests can also chat with the hotel.
+- If guests think they cannot find the service they want in the provided service list, they can have a live chat with the hotel staff.
+Similarly, chats are sent from the room service request block on the resident front-end to our back-end’s service module, which stores the records into “livechats” table.
+Also, back-end forwards that change to the guest service section in the hotel web page.
+When a hotel staff responds, the data flow happens in the reverse order.

+**Rating and reviews**
+- When checking-out, guests can provide their ratings and write reviews for the hotels.
+Guests’ rating and review are sent from the rating and review section of the resident front-end to the back-end's feedback module.
+At the same time, the record is inserted into the “review” table in the database.
+When the hotel side inquires about customer’s ratings and reviews, the back-end calculates the average rating and collects all reviews, forwarding those to the hotel review page.

 ## APIs and Controller
 ### RoomUpload